Maharashtra cabinet expansion before August 15; Fadnavis to get Home | Politics

 “Ajit Pawar is leader of the opposition.
 He will have to say such things.
 Ajit dada conveniently forgets that when he was in the government there were just five ministers for the first 32 days,'' Fadnavis told reporters here on Sunday.

-The expansion of the Maharashtra cabinet will take place “before you can even imagine”, Fadnavis told reporters in response to repeated questions on the induction of new ministers.
+The expansion of the Maharashtra cabinet will take place “before you can even imagine”, Fadnavis said in response to repeated questions from reporters.

 Fadnavis said the BJP has embarked on a mission to improve its footprint in Maharashtra in the 2024 Lok Sabha elections by identifying 16 parliamentary constituencies where opposition parties have had a consistent winning streak.